ashishpatra/Uber-Case-Study-Analysis/README.md

 <br><b>Note: For this assignment, only the trips to and from the airport are being considered.</b>
 <br><b>Results Expected</b>
 <br>1.
 Visually identify the most pressing problems for Uber.
-<br><p>Hint: Create plots to visualise the frequency of requests that get cancelled or show 'no cars available'; identify the most problematic types of requests (city to
+<p>Hint: Create plots to visualise the frequency of requests that get cancelled or show 'no cars available'; identify the most problematic types of requests (city to
 airport / airport to city etc.) and the time slots (early mornings, late evenings etc.) using plots.</p>
 <br>2.
 Find out the gap between supply and demand and show the same using plots.
-<br><li>a.
+<li>a.
 Find the time slots when the highest gap exists</li>
-<br><li>b.
+<li>b.
 Find the types of requests (city-airport or airport-city) for which the gap is the most severe in the identified time slots<li>
 <br>3.
 What do you think is the reason for this issue for the supply-demand gap?
 Write the answer in less than 100 words.
 You may accompany the write-up with plot(s).
 <br>4.
 Recommend some ways to resolve the supply-demand gap.